anarichter/anarichter.github.io/_posts/2022-11-07-formatting-and-links.md

     <img src="/assets/img/pupils.jpg" class="my-image rounded z-depth-1">
 </div>
 --->
-on the days when i took portraits, i ran home. i would run home, so i could load the photos onto the computer and see those strange eyes on the screen. and, in those eyes, find me – literally. my urge was to immediately enlarge the photograph and see my image reflected in their pupils. to recognize myself reflected in their eyes.
+on the days when i took portraits, i ran home. i would run home, so i could load the photos onto the computer and see those strange eyes on the screen. and, in those eyes, find myself – literally. my urge was to immediately enlarge the photograph and see my image reflected in their pupils; to recognize myself reflected in their eyes
 <br> <span style="font-size:12px">(2017) </span>

 <hr>